timjogorman/RicherEventDescription/guidelines.md

 - Simvastatin ZOCOR 20-mg tablet 1 tablet by mouth *one-time daily*.

-TIMEX3s of type SET should always be TLINKed to EVENTs using the TLINKs of the type OVERLAP.
+TIMEX3s of type SET should always be TLINKed to EVENTs using TLINKs of the type OVERLAP.